AchoArnold/discount-for-student-dev/README.md

 * [Basecamp](https://basecamp.com/discounts) [FREE] - Basecamp's the project management platform that helps small teams move faster and make more progress than they ever thought possible.
 Sign up using school email and follow the steps from the link above.
 * [Miro](https://miro.com/education-whiteboard/) [FREE] - Free digital whiteboard for online education.
 The offer is valid for two years.
 * [Beautiful.ai](https://www.beautiful.ai/education) [FREE] - Beautiful.ai helps you and your entire class create modern presentations with ease.
 We believe that design and education should be accessible to everyone, so we’re excited to offer students a free annual Pro subscription.
 Simply verify your .edu account and we’ll send you a confirmation email with your coupon code.
+* [Webflow](https://webflow.com/classroom/student-application) [FREE] - Enjoy a free annual CMS site plan.
+Apply using a student ID.
+Follow the link to know more.

 ## PaaS